 The program (years 3, 4 and 5) is full-time and is not available online, however, year 1 and 2 prerequisites can be taken on a part-time basis as well as online if available (e.g. LFS 250, FNH 200).
 Non-UBC students can access faculty-specific prerequisite courses online through UBC Non-Degree Studies.

 Yes.
-Due to the extra costs associated with offering a dietetics program with an integrated internship, the Board of Governors has approved an Integrated Internship Program Administration Fee for each of the three program years, found here.
+Due to the extra costs associated with offering a dietetics program with integrated practice education placements, the Board of Governors has approved an Integrated Program Administration Fee for each of the three program years, found here.
 This is in addition to the standard UBC per-credit tuition fee.
-For Internship, the cost will include the standard per-credit fee for 24 credits and the annual Integrated Internship Program Administration Fee.
+As the year 5 practice education is a degree requirement (curriculum and instructional leadership provided by the UBC Dietetics Major), the cost will include the standard per-credit fee for 24 credits, in addition to the annual Integrated Program Administration Fee.

-Students are also responsible for additional fees associated with program and pre-internship requirements such as criminal record checks, student accident insurance, and immunizations.
+Students are also responsible for additional fees associated with program and pre-placement requirements such as criminal record checks, student accident insurance, and immunizations.

 Dietetics Program Admissions

 - Obtain good grades, particularly in the prerequisite courses.

 - Obtain relevant work and volunteer experience - this could, but does not have to be directly in the field of dietetics.
 Any formal experience working with people, involving organizational skills or related to health care will be an asset.